karthikraom/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 19 (3.6) - Evaluation.md

 2. Limit your variables that are used falling one
 3. Work backwards
 4. Script your analyses in advance
-5. Pay attention to power
+5. Pay attention to power: size of the difference that the evalauation gets.

 ## Predictive Evaluation